openthread/ot-ns/GUIDE.md

 This checks for availability of prebuilt OT nodes, and builds any OT nodes not yet present.
 This includes a standard set of nodes like FTD, MTD, Border Router (BR) and different Thread versions (1.1, 1.2, 1.3.0, 1.3.1).
 This build can take a long time.
-During the build specific commits of the `openthread` Git repo will be checked out in order to access older OpenThread codebases.
+During the build specific commits of the `openthread` Git repo submodule will be checked out in order to access older OpenThread codebases.

 These nodes of specific versions can be added to a simulation using specific flags in the `add` command that adds a node.
 Type `help add` in OTNS to see this.

 ## Manually Build OpenThread for OTNS (Optional)

-This fork of OTNS uses POSIX simulation to simulate Thread nodes, with a specific platform `ot-rfsim`.
+This fork of OTNS uses POSIX simulation to simulate Thread nodes, with a specific platform `ot-rfsim` located in the `ot-rfsim` directory.
 The simulator uses node executables such as `ot-cli-ftd`.
 By default, the `install-nodes` script will build a common set of OpenThread nodes of different version (v1.1, v1.2, v1.3.0, v1.3.1, and "latest") that are used in the various examples and unit-tests of OTNS.

 To build or rebuild yourself an executable with platform `ot-rfsim` for OTNS, see the example build below.
 It shows a build with default settings that builds an OpenThread node of version "latest".
-This version is the latest one that is bundled with the current checkout out commit of OTNS.
-It gets bumped occassionally to the latest OpenThread main branch.
+This version is the latest one that is bundled with the current checked out commit of OTNS.
+It gets bumped occassionally to the latest OpenThread main branch after verifying that it works.

 NOTE: the `bootstrap` step only has to be executed only once, to install the required dev tools.